rollup/rollup/docs/javascript-api/index.md

 // load the config file next to the current script;
 // the provided config object has the same effect as passing "--format es"
-// on the command line and will override the format of all outputs loadConfigFile(path.resolve(__dirname, 'rollup.config.js'), { format: 'es' }).then( async ({ options, warnings }) => {
+// on the command line and will override the format of all outputs loadConfigFile(path.resolve(__dirname, 'rollup.config.js'), {
+	format: 'es'
+}).then(async ({ options, warnings }) => {
 	// "warnings" wraps the default `onwarn` handler passed by the CLI.
 	// This prints all warnings up to this point: console.log(`We currently have ${warnings.count} warnings`);

 	// This prints all deferred warnings
 	warnings.flush();

-    // options is an array of "inputOptions" objects with an additional "output"
+	// options is an array of "inputOptions" objects with an additional
-    // property that contains an array of "outputOptions".
+	// "output" property that contains an array of "outputOptions".
-    // The following will generate all outputs for all inputs, and write them to disk the same
+	// The following will generate all outputs for all inputs, and write
-    // way the CLI does it:
-    for (const optionsObj of options) {
+	// them to disk the same way the CLI does it: for (const optionsObj of options) {
 		const bundle = await rollup.rollup(optionsObj);
 		await Promise.all(optionsObj.output.map(bundle.write));
 	}

 	// You can also pass this directly to "rollup.watch" rollup.watch(options);
-  }
-);
+});
 ```